 Managing payroll for a small team has its challenges.
 The paperwork and time commitment alone can overwhelm even the most savvy business owner.
 Payroll requires careful planning and proper tools to get the job done so your employees can receive their pay cheques on time and error-free.

 Small teams don’t always have a dedicated payroll manager so it ends up being the business owner’s responsibility.
-If that person is you, it helps immensely to have a set of best practices in mind for tackling payroll for your small business.
+If that person is you, it helps immensely to have a set of payroll best practices in mind for tackling payroll for your small business.

-Being prepared for deadlines and submission dates are crucial to effective payroll management because missing deadlines can result in unnecessary fees, penalties or interest payments—crushing for any small business owner.
+Being prepared for deadlines and submission dates is crucial for effective payroll management.
+Missing deadlines can result in unnecessary fees, penalties, or interest payments, which can be crushing for any small business.
 That’s why our first and most important tip is to be prepared.

 The Canadian Payroll Association recommends the following measures:

-- Publish a template that will identify all elements of the pay statement including details of the earnings and deductions
+- Publish a template that will identify all elements of the pay statement including details of earnings and deductions

 - Explain how different exemption amounts and tax credits can impact net pay, be unique to each individual, and change over time